elastic/apm-agent-java/docs/reference/config-reference-properties-file.md

 #
 # url_groups=

 # Configures that the first n bytes of http-client request bodies shall be captured.
+Note that only request bodies will be captured for content types matching the <<config-transaction-name-groups,`transaction_name_groups`>> configuration.
+A value of 0 disables body capturing.
+Note that even if this option is configured higher, the maximum amount of decoded characters will still be limited by the value of the <<config-long-field-max-length, `long_field_max_length`>> option.
-# Note that only request bodies will be captured for content types matching the transaction_name_groups configuration.
+#
-# A value of 0 disables body capturing.
-Note that even if this option is configured higher, the maximum amount of decoded characters will still be limited by the value of the long_field_max_length option.
+# Currently only support for Apache Http Client v4 and v5, HttpUrlConnection, Spring Webflux WebClient and other frameworks building on top of these (e.g. Spring RestTemplate).
 #
 # This setting can be changed at runtime
 # Type: Integer